zoujiaqing/Signal-Server/docs/signal-server-configuration.md

 **Creating an EC2 Instance**

-Note: this section is only necessary if you are implementing Signal-Server in an EC2 instance.

 Go to `AWS` > `EC2` > `Launch instance` in a panel in the middle of the page

-- For ease of deployment, choose whatever distro is the most comfortable, though Ubuntu / Debian has already been throroughly documented here
+- For ease of deployment, choose whatever distro is the most comfortable - Ubuntu / Debian has already been thoroughly documented here

-- Under `Instance type`, leave it as `t2.micro` unless you are willing to pay for uptime on your instance
+- For `Instance type`, leave it as `t2.micro`, which is free to leave running 24/7

-  - A single `t2.micro` running 24/7 is free, but anything more will start charging you a couple of cents per hour

   - The `t2.micro` might not be beefy enough to run Signal-Server, registration-service, and nginx all at the same time.
-If you are running into crashes then try upgrading to a `t2.small` or larger
+If you are running into crashes then try upgrading to a `t2.small` or larger (you can do this after initial creation, so no sweat)

+    - If you do want to change: go to `EC2` > your EC2 instance: first, `Instance` > `Stop instance` then `Actions` > `Instance settings` > `Change instance type` and select the desired instance

 - Generate a keypair and save the `.pem` for ssh'ing into the instance